aiven/aiven-docs/docs/platform/howto/add-storage-space.md

 #### Before you start

--   Make sure the data in your service does not exceed your service plan\'s allocated storage.
+-   Make sure the data in your service does not exceed your service plan's allocated storage.
 If it does, you will not be able to remove the additional storage.
 -   Plan for the time it takes to recycle the nodes.
 The service will be in a rebalancing state after removing storage.
 The time it takes